Sakura in Japan

 The cherry tree which Japanese people mainly talk about is a cultivar called Somei-Yoshino.

-It was produced by crossing a few kinds of cherry by gardeners in Tokyo in the 18th century.
+It was produced by crossing a few kinds of cherry by gardeners in former Somei village in Tokyo in the 18th century.

 The petals have slightly pinkish color of white.